 What about Spay & Neuter?

 We strongly advise that you not spay or neuter your dog until he or she reaches full maturity.
-For Labs, about 20 months, Mastiffs, 36 months, Mastadors about 24-26 months.
-This is VERY important, as early spay and neuter is responsible for bone growth plate development problems, along with early hip/elbow dysplasia and an increase in three types of cancer.
+For Labs, about 20 months, Mastiffs, 36 months, Mastadors about 24 months.
+This is VERY important, as early spay and neuter is responsible for joint development problems, along with early hip/elbow dysplasia, ACL/CCL joint failures and an increase in three types of cancer.
 Please read our blog post on this topic below.

 Upset Tummies & Weight Loss